DigitalGrainSize/SediNet/README.md

 valid_batch_size = batch_size

-epsilon = 0.0001 #(a tolerance for the training.
+min_delta = 0.0001 #(a tolerance for the training.
 Do not change until you've researched its effects)

 min_lr = 0.0001 #(minimum learning rate. lambda in the manuscript)

 factor = 0.8 #(the factor applied to the learning rate when the appropriate triggers are made - see paper)

+opt = 'rmsprop' # optimizer (gradient descent solver) good alternative == 'adam'

+stop_patience = 25  # training stops early if the number of successive epochs with no validation loss exceeds this number

 ```

 ### How to use on your own data